The National Terms and Conditions for the Employment of Registrars

 Working hours

-Span of hours, additional ordinary hours, on-call.
+Span of hours, additional ordinary hours, on-call and fatigue management

 Education and supervision